planemad/india-local-government-directory/README.md

 - https://en.wikipedia.org/wiki/Administrative_divisions_of_India
 - https://wiki.openstreetmap.org/wiki/India/Boundaries
 - https://www.geonames.org/countries/IN/india.html
--

 ## Updates

 Contribute updates or missing files:

-- Downloading the relevant file from https://lgdirectory.gov.in/downloadDirectory.do as a CSV
+- Download the relevant file from https://lgdirectory.gov.in/downloadDirectory.do as a CSV
 - Clone repo and organise file in relevant section
-- Validate CSV to make it searchable in Github (fix header, fix comma delimiter)
+- Validate CSV to make it searchable in Github
+  - Set commas as delimiter.
+Replace ','->' ' and ';'->','
 - Submit PR